string

 If a number can't be produced then Null is returned.

-If the string contains non-numerical digits then Null is returned.
+If the string contains non-numerical digits then null is returned.

 Example